ih-java-08-25/ExerciseCheckPointSpringJPA/README.md

 Create a spring boot project that connects to a database.

-The applciation wil manage at least one entity.
+The application wil manage at least one entity.

 Will have all the crud functionalities.